KKural/Exercise_3.1/Dodona-Learning-Path/description/Dodona_Learning_Path_Overview.md

 #### 3. Series Overview – Part 3
 ![dodona-series-overview-3](../images/dodona-series-overview-3.png)

-The following sections progress through Application (5-8), Analysis (9-11), and Evaluation (12-14), focusing on practical skills like crime rate calculations, sampling distributions, and chi-square tests, followed by interpretation tasks including histograms, boxplots, and scatterplots.
-The course culminates with advanced topics like partial correlation, significance testing, and spurious correlation, concluding with research design creation (15) that targets the highest level of Bloom's Taxonomy.
+The following sections progress through Application (5-8), covering correlation concepts, simple linear regression, and crime rate calculations.
+This is followed by Analysis (9-11), focusing on scatterplots, histograms, and boxplots.
+The Evaluation section (12-17) includes sampling distributions, partial correlation, regression diagnostics, significance testing, chi-square tests, and spurious correlation.
+The course culminates with Research Design Analysis (18) that targets the highest level of Bloom's Taxonomy: Create.

 ### Performance Monitoring